PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 migration.
 Commit and push this implementation as a self-contained unit.
 The next refactor unit must begin with a fresh characterize-first audit and must not create, update, or reopen a pull request.

+## Terminal normalization cleanup characterization

+The next unit is restricted to five consecutive unconditional results between terminal Swish QDQ-island cleanup and the terminal boundary-layout composite:
+InstanceNorm post-bias, normalization Pad, InstanceNorm residual Add, InstanceNorm residual Mul/Concat, and InstanceNorm dual-stat cleanup.
+All five owners return bounded integer mappings; the locals have no defaults or loads.

+The strict contract fixes exact owner expressions and keywords, adjacency, both outer boundaries, and the five proposed `cleanup.terminal.*` phase IDs.
+No production source changed.

+Validation completed sequentially under core-only `uv`: the related baseline is `97 passed in 2.59s`; characterization plus related contracts is `98 passed, 1 xfailed in 2.59s`; targeted Ruff, bytecode compilation, and whitespace checks pass.

+Commit and push the characterization before replacing only these five mapping destinations.
+Preserve both boundaries and source order, update all representation-dependent terminal contracts, run the sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.